dojo/dojo.io/site/source/tutorials/000_local_installation/index.md

 ```
 (or, the shorter, `dojo build -w -s`)

 This command will invoke Dojo 2's tool to build and transpile the project using [Webpack](https://webpack.github.io/), a popular tool for optimizing JavaScript source code.
-The `--watch` (or `-w`) flag watches rebuild it whenever any changes are saved in the project and the `--serve` (or `-s`) flag starts a simple web server which allows us to run our application in the browser while we make modifications.
+The `--watch` (or `-w`) flag watches and rebuilds your project whenever any changes are saved and the `--serve` (or `-s`) flag starts a simple web server which allows us to run our application in the browser while we make modifications.

 In order to see what the application looks like, open a modern web browser (such as the latest version of Chrome, Edge, Firefox, Internet Explorer, or Safari) and navigate to [`http://localhost:9999`](http://localhost:9999).
 You will be greeted by a humble page that welcomes you to your new application.